microsoft/everyonecancode/instructions/day1/Application/README.md

 Today you will learn how to:

-- get started with GitHub Actions
+- Get started with GitHub Actions
-- deploy the Milligram frontend to GitHub Pages
+- Deploy the Milligram frontend to GitHub Pages
-- create a Python Web App on Azure
+- Create a Python web app on Azure
-- deploy the Milligram backend on Azure with GitHub Actions
+- Deploy the Milligram backend on Azure with GitHub Actions

 ## Table Of Contents